Code-Institute-Submissions/patrickpulfer-code_insitute_m3_OctResub/documentation/development.md

 - Admin Panel Screen
   <img src="./pictures/wireframe_admin1.png" width="70%">

+Note:

-As an important note, we want to draw the eyes to the middle of the screen.
+- Design has been implemented to draw end user to the middle of the screen

 <br/>